DIY-NAMICsystem/Hardware_Documentation/README.md

 ___
 ### Overview

-The purpose of this repository is to provide **hardware manuals, documentation, and code** for anyone who would like to build their own AIM for use in behavioral neuroscience research.
-This manual is intended for behavioral neuroscientists without previous experience in engineering or computer science.
-Therefore the manuals sometimes include explanations on the inner workings of major components used in AIM.
+The purpose of this repository is to provide **hardware manuals, documentation, and code** for anyone who would like to build their own DIY-NAMIC boxes for use in behavioral neuroscience research.

 The online documentation is divided into three different repositories.
 The present repository contains the **hardware** build instructions, the [second repository](https://github.com/jhl0204/DNAMIC_Arduino_Software_Programs) contains the programs for the **behavioral paradigms**.
 The [last repository](https://github.com/jhl0204/DNAMIC_Data_Analysis) contains Python scripts for **data analysis** of the behavioral output.